soumiknafiulferdous/Hotel-Management-with-Distributed-Databases/README.md

 4. Employee2 = SL cur_address = 'Sylhet' PJ Emp_id, name, cur_address, dutyHour, roomNo (Employee)
 5. Food2 = SL type = ‘Bangla’ PJ foodNo, type, name, rate (Food)
 6. Bill2 = Bill SJ c_id = c_id Customer2

+## Functions and Procedures

+Four functions and two procedures are created for the project.
+The usefulness and name of the procedures are given below:

+Function:
+1. func_customer_mobile1: Displays the mobile number of the customer.

+Procedure:
+1. RoomDetails: .
+Displays the details information of the rooms.

+## Semi-Join program

+Semi-join program is more profitable than natural join.
+In our project, semi-join program is implemented and proved that it’s superior.

+As example:
+For joining RoomDetails and Bill1 in site of Bill1:
+Using semi-join would be more profitable here than bringing all data from table RoomDetails to site of Bill2.

+## Operator Tree

+An internal representation of the query is created such as a query tree or query graph.
+We made two operator trees for our project.
+I made one of them.
+Then I derived a fragmentation query from there.
+My operator tree query and fragmented query:
+Q2: PJ roomNo, bill_id, amount (SL roomType = ‘Standared” (RoomDetails JN roomNo = roomNo Bill))

+## Fragmented Query

+QF: PJ roomNo, bill_id, amount ((PJ bill_id, roomNo (Bill1)) JN roomNo = roomNo (PJ roomNo, roomType SL roomType = ‘Standared” (RoomDetails1)))

+## Conclusion:
+Making the hotel database distributed can lead to a very good output in the hotel management system.
+The hotel has a central database and it is distributed into multiple sites for the multiple branches.
+Than this will make the owner to access different information from different sites and look over the whole database management system from one server.